 The first bomb on Jan.
 16 blew a hole in a wall at the Atlanta Northside Family Planning Services clinic.
 As police officers and emergency medical personnel flooded the area, a second explosive went off in an adjoining parking lot near a large trash bin, injuring seven people.
 The second bomb was packed in a metal military-style box that also held concrete nails designed to become shrapnel.
 Congress questions funding of Ebonics By ROBERT GREENE Associated Press Writer WASHINGTON School officials who touched off a national controversy by recognizing a distinct form of black English said Thursday they were only trying to help children learn in the common tongue.
-Facing a Senate panel with control over federal aid to schools, the Oakland officials said the debate over Ebonics overshadowed the real issue: what to do about the failure of urban schools to close the gap between white and black achievement on standard tests.
+Facing a Senate panel with control over federal aid to schools, the Oakland officials said the debate over Ebonics overshadowed the real issue: what to do about the failure of urban schools to close the gap Help wanted... between white and black achievement on standard tests.

 National debate has been touched off: The Oakland school system has been accused of embracing bad grammar to make black children feel good while learning less and raising the issue to snag more of the \$10 billion in federal aid to schools.
-"The central issue is the underachievement of African American and other minority children, and what we are doing to address this dismal record," Carolyn M. Getridge, school superintendent said.
+"The central issue is the underachievement of African American and other minority children, and what we are doing to address this dismal record, Carolyn M. Getridge, school superintendent said.
 The Observer is accepting applications for: 1997-1998 Editor-in-Chief Any undergraduate or graduate student at the University of Notre Dame or Saint Mary's College is encouraged to apply.
 The editor-in-chief is entirely responsible for the operation of The Observer.
 Applicants should have a strong interest in journalism and possess solid management, public relations and communications skills.
 Previous newspaper experience or a background in writing and editing, while helpful, are not required.
 Applicants should submit a resume and five-page statement to Liz Foran by 5:00 p.m., Friday, January 24, 1997.
-For additional information about the position or application process, contact Liz Foran at 631-4542, or stop by the office on the third floor of LaFortune.
+For additional information about the position or application process, Q & A Session laFun Ballroom 6:30-7 pm The Observer/Kevin Dal Employers spoke with students yesterday afternoon at the Summer Job Fair in the Center for Continuing Eduction about options available in various cities throughout the country.